TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Setup.rst

         # Do not show the 'emailMeAtLogin' field to the user in "User Settings" module
         setup.fields.emailMeAtLogin.disabled = 1

-        # And fore the value of this field to be set to 1
+        # And force the value of this field to be set to 1
         setup.override.emailMeAtLogin = 1